-The prerequisites that students must have to fruitfully follow the course are the basic concepts of analog electronics: basic amplifiers and operational amplifiers, concept of signal and bias, frequency response, filter circuits, basic electromagnetic fields principles.
+The prerequisites that students must have to fruitfully follow the course are the basic concepts of analog electronics: amplification and operational amplifiers (input and output impedances, basic operational amplifier circuits as inverting and non-inverting amplifiers), concept of signal and bias in amplifiers, frequency response (Bode plots), filter circuits (first-order low pass, high pass, and second-order resonant filters), basic electromagnetic fields principles.
 In addition they should have a working knowledge of the mathematical methods used in the design and analysis of the above electronic systems: concepts of signals and their spectra, use of complex impedances, frequency analysis of circuits.